simonsobs/soauth/docs/hosting.md

 - `SOAUTH_KEY_PASSWORD="CHANGEME"`, the key password to use, rendering a database leak of keys less useful
 - `SOAUTH_REFRESH_KEY_EXPIRY=1.572e+7`, the expiry time of refresh keys.
 Default: 26 weeks
 - `SOAUTH_ACCESS_KEY_EXPIRY=08:00:00`, the expiry time of access keys.
 Default is 8 hours
 - `SOAUTH_STALE_LOGIN_EXPIRY=00:30:00`, how long users have to complete a login.
-Default is 30 miuntes
+Default is 30 minutes
 - `SOAUTH_LOGIN_RECORD_LENGTH=1.21e+6`, how long to keep a record of user logins.
 Default is 2 weeks

 ### Hostnames